-papernest disclaims that they are not currently in partnership with Shell Energy
+Papernest disclaims that they are not in partnership with Shell Energy

 So, what are people saying about Shell Energy?
-Shell Energy reviews are varied – they’ve received a broad range of feedback in their first two years in service.
+Shell Energy reviews are varied and have received a broad range of feedback in their first two years in service.
 With a Which?
 Customer score of 58%, their customers have been mostly positive about their experiences to date.
 But, in this article, we will cover the good, the bad, and the ugly about Shell Energy.

 Shell Energy came to fruition in April 2019, over a year after their acquisition of UK home energy supplier, First Utility.